 I almost always initiate an exercise program.
 This is either performed at home by the patient with my guidance or with the aid of a physical therapist.
 This program is designed to regain strength and range of motion, particularly the ability to fully straighten the knee.

-Full weight bearing on the injured leg is permitted (assuming that there are no associated fractures or other ligament injuries which may require limited weight bearing and possibly protective knee bracing).
+Full weight bearing on the injured leg is permitted (assuming that there are no associated fractures or other ligament injuries which may require limited weight-bearing and possibly protective knee bracing).
 However, no pivoting, jumping or cutting activities are permitted.

-This stage of the torn ACL recovery ends when functional strength, painless motion and weight bearing have been restored, the generalized inflammation and all or at least most of the swelling has resolved.
+This stage of the torn ACL recovery ends when functional strength, painless motion, and weight-bearing have been restored, the generalized inflammation and all or at least most of the swelling has resolved.

-Torn ACL Recovery: Stage II – Non Surgical
+Torn ACL Recovery: Stage II

 Definitive nonoperative treatment will only be appropriate for a select group of patients.
 As I mentioned in an earlier post, those wishing to resume pivoting, jumping or cutting activities and those who have persistent instability even with everyday activities, should be treated with surgery.
-This allows for these patients to safely resume their activities and protect their knee from further damage.
+This allows these patients to safely resume their activities and protect their knee from further damage.
 Therefore, only those who are not involved in these risky activities and who do not have instability with their activities of daily living are candidates for nonsurgical treatment after tearing their ACL.

 Since their ACL will remain torn and nonfunctional indefinitely, those who choose this form of treatment for their torn ACL, should at no time participate in pivoting, jumping or cutting activities.
 Additionally, should their knee feel unstable after recovery, surgery should be considered.